duboc/gke-kubeflow-mpi-openfoam/README.md

 Depending on the nature of your environment, you may wish to run more `slotsPerWorker` in order to reduce the total number of Pods that get scheduled by the MPI operator.
-There are varying support limits for the number of pods-per-node depending on your Kuberetes distribution.
-OpenShift currently supports 250 pods per node and this is the default limit.
-If you were running your environment directly on very large hardware with a huge number of cores, having `slotsPerWorker: 1` could result in attempting to schedule too many pods on your nodes and the resulting MPI job would fail.
+There are varying support limits for the number of pods-per-node depending on your Kubernetes distribution.

 Also, attempting to schedule very large numbers of pods simultaneously can result in system instability.
 On the flip side, trying to fit larger Pods that